dmorse/pscf/doc/user-man/package.rst

 is not relevant to most users, and is provided primarily for core developers.

-The first step in creating a package, for any operating system, is to follow the instruction given on the page about :ref:`compile-cmake-sec` for installing dependencies and obtaining the source code.
+The first step in creating a package, for any operating system, is to follow the instruction given on the page about :ref:`install-compile-cmake-sec` for installing dependencies and obtaining the source code.
 The remaining instructions given here assume that the dependencies are already installed, and that a copy of the source code has been installed within the directory structure described in the